jdtornow/tally/README.md

 Tally is a simple Rails engine for capturing counts of various activities around an app.
 These counts are quickly captured in Redis then are archived periodically within the app's default relational database.

+Counts are captured in Redis to make them as quick as possible and not slow down your UI with unnecessary database calls.

+Tally can be used to capture counts of anything in your app.
+It is a great local and private alternative to some basic analytics tools.
+Tally has been used to keep track of pageviews, image impressions, newsletter clicks, new signups, and more.
+All of Tally's counts are archived on a daily basis, so it makes for easy reporting and trending summaries too.

 ## Installation

 This gem is a work in process, and only available via Github currently.
 Installed via bundler in your `Gemfile`: